QR4.4.9 Summary

 2. Photon.
 An extreme photon is the null process of space distributed over two points.
 There is a momentary net process result at each point so it has a relativistic mass, the process remainder is zero so it has no charge, but processing is transferred so it has energy.

 3. Electron.
 An electron is a standing wave of extreme photons colliding head-to-head on one axis.
-There is a net process result so it has mass, the process remainder is negative so it has a negative charge, and its movement transfers processing so it has energy.
+There is a net result so it has mass, the remainder is negative so it has a negative charge, and its movement transfers processing to give it energy.

 4. Neutrino.
 A neutrino is a standing wave of extreme photons colliding head-to-tail on one axis.
 There is a tiny result due to asymmetry so it has a tiny mass, the remainders cancel so it has no charge, and its movement transfers some processing so it has some energy.

 5. Quark.
 A quark is a standing wave of three extreme photons in a plane, where an up quark is a head-tail-tail collision, and a down quark is a head-head-tail collision.
-The net result in both cases gives mass, the remainders give the right one-third charges for up and down, and movement transfers processing so they have energy.
+The net result in both cases gives mass, the remainders give one-third charges, and movement transfers processing to give energy.

 6. Anti-matter.
 Anti-matter versions of electrons, neutrinos, and quarks arise by reversing their processing, to give the same mass but an opposite charge remainder.

-Instead of making mass, charge, and energy unrelated properties of an assumed matter substance, this model relates them to quantum processing on a quantum network that also creates empty space.
+Instead of mass, charge, and energy being unrelated properties of a matter substance, this model relates them to processing on a network that also creates empty space.
 All the basic properties of physics then arise from processing.